How one Reuters photographer captured the insurrection at the U.S. Capitol

 Millis recalls hearing the crowd “chanting some kind of encouragement and realized they were probably breaking into the doors.”
 She climbed onto some of the scaffolding that’s set up for Inauguration Day to see what was going on.
 “That’s when I saw them battling with the police for an extended period of time,” she says.
 “It wasn’t until a different force showed up that they started firing flash-bangs and tear gas to actually disperse the crowd.
 And that’s what that photo is.
 The flash-bang going off.”

 Millis and her team at Reuters do a lot of preplanning so they can be as safe as possible at rallies and protests.
-They all have bulletproof vests, a ballistic helmet, and a gas mask that Millis says she’s “gotten really good at putting on and taking off.”
+They all have bulletproof vests.
+She also has a ballistic helmet and gas mask that Millis says she’s “gotten really good at putting on and taking off really quickly.”
 On Wednesday, she carried two tourniquets instead of one as well as a trauma kit that’s typically used in combat zones.
-She says she’s also careful about what she wears—avoiding all black so as not to be inaccurately associated with other groups.
+She says she’s also careful about what she wears—making sure to wear colorful long-sleeve shirts and avoid black so as not to be inaccurately associated with other groups.
 “You don’t want to draw undue attention to yourself,” she says, noting that wearing two cameras is attention enough, especially with so much anti-media sentiment out there.

 The level of safety precaution has increased over a tumultuous year, but Wednesday’s events were unlike any Millis has covered before.
 Police didn’t make a show of force like they did at racial justice protests over the summer.
 (Millis covered those protests, as well as past Trump rallies.)
 “I’ve seen clashes with U.S. police before [but] something that struck me was these clashes were continuous and sustained,” she says.
 It was “full-on fighting. . . .
 I’ve never seen that [be] allowed to happen for as long as it did.”